vtexdocs/help-center-content/docs/known-issues/en/vtex-admin-and-the-storefront-might-experience-some-trouble-on-firefox-89-0.md

 ---
-title: VTEX Admin and the storefront might experience some trouble on Firefox 89.0
+title: 'VTEX Admin and the storefront might experience some trouble on Firefox 89.0'
 id: 10BUSPqviNy4VQzuIbllKL
 status: PUBLISHED
 createdAt: 2021-06-08T17:54:36.813Z